-SEMINARA is known for housing more of Calabria’s sculptures from the 1500’s than anywhere else in the region.
+SEMINARA is known for housing more of Calabria’s sculptures from the 1500s than anywhere else in the region.
 Unfortunately, the earthquake also affected this area, destroying part of its artistic heritage.
 Yet, despite this, Seminara is an almost magical place.
 Its village is immersed in the green of the Mediterranean scrub.
-The sea and the beaches here are of a unique beauty and an underwater dream for diving enthusiasts.
+The sea and the beaches here are extremely beautiful and an underwater dream for diving enthusiasts.
 Fine and golden, the coves and beaches are nestled in the midst of rocks and large cliffs, all bathed by a crystalline sea with purple hues so typical of this area.

 Exploring the Area